logto-io/logto/packages/connectors/connector-wecom/README.md

 The custom connector for WeCom (maybe called WXwork) social sign-in.

-I suggest using a different sign-in method if available.
-Logging in from WeCom is not user-friendly enough.

 ## Get started

 Sign in to [WeCom WebUI](https://work.weixin.qq.com/) with an admin account or click **Manage the enterprise(管理企业)** from the WeCom app.